Reliability engineering: History

-The word reliability can be traced back to 1816, and is first attested to the poet Samuel Taylor Coleridge.
+The word reliability can be traced back to 1816 and is first attested to the poet Samuel Taylor Coleridge.
 Before World War II the term was linked mostly to repeatability; a test (in any type of science) was considered "reliable" if the same results would be obtained repeatedly.
 In the 1920s, product improvement through the use of statistical process control was promoted by Dr. Walter A. Shewhart at Bell Labs, around the time that Waloddi Weibull was working on statistical models for fatigue.
 The development of reliability engineering was here on a parallel path with quality.
-The modern use of the word reliability was defined by the U.S. military in the 1940s, characterizing a product that would operate when expected and for a specified period of time.
+The modern use of the word reliability was defined by the U.S. military in the 1940s, characterizing a product that would operate when expected and for a specified period.

 In World War II, many reliability issues were due to the inherent unreliability of electronic equipment available at the time, and to fatigue issues.
 In 1945, M.A.
-Miner published the seminal paper titled "Cumulative Damage in Fatigue" in an ASME journal.
+Miner published a seminal paper titled "Cumulative Damage in Fatigue" in an ASME journal.
 A main application for reliability engineering in the military was for the vacuum tube as used in radar systems and other electronics, for which reliability proved to be very problematic and costly.
 The IEEE formed the Reliability Society in 1948.
 In 1950, the United States Department of Defense formed a group called the "Advisory Group on the Reliability of Electronic Equipment" (AGREE) to investigate reliability methods for military equipment.
 This group recommended three main ways of working: